Close

 Step 1: Identify Your Visa Category

 Determine the appropriate visa type based on your travel purpose.
-Ecuador offers tourist visas for short visits, business visas for commercial activities, and residence visas for extended stays.
+Ecuador processes all visa applications through the E-Visa system, which covers tourist visas for short visits, business visas for commercial activities, and residence visas for extended stays.
 Review duration limits and eligibility criteria carefully before proceeding.

 Step 2: Document Preparation and Authentication